christophergandrud/drlearner/README.md

 ### Doubly Robust Learner (DR Learner)

 [Kennedy (2022, 10)](https://arxiv.org/pdf/2004.14497.pdf) proposes
-using sample slitting estimate the conditional average treatment effects using the following algorithm:
+using sample slitting to estimate the conditional average treatment effects using the following algorithm:

-Let $(D^n_1,D^n_2$) be two independent samples of $n$ observations of the data mentioned in the set up.
+Let $(D^n_1,D^n_2)$ be two independent samples of $n$ observations of the data mentioned in the set up.

 *Step 1.
 Nuisance training*